ChameleonCloud/docs/source/technical/kvm.rst

 KVM images are stored on our Ceph cluster, which is able to serve raw images much faster than qcow2 for instance launches.
 Openstack includes the experimental command Glance image-create-via-import, which allows uploading of images in various standard formats including qcow2 to then be automatically converted to raw in the backend.

-In order to use this method, authenticate to KVM using the OpenStack RC script downloaded from the `KVM@TACC <https://kvm.tacc.chameleoncloud.org>`_ site as described in `command-line-interface section <https://chameleoncloud.readthedocs.io/en/latest/technical/cli.html#the-openstack-rc-script>`_.
+In order to use this method, authenticate to KVM using the OpenStack RC script downloaded from the `KVM\@TACC <https://kvm.tacc.chameleoncloud.org>`_ site as described in `command-line-interface section <https://chameleoncloud.readthedocs.io/en/latest/technical/cli.html#the-openstack-rc-script>`_.

 Next, issue the following command:

    .. code-block:: shell

        glance image-create-via-import --container-format bare --disk-format qcow2 --file </path/to/image> --name <image name>

 Details and other options for this command are available via the Glance `image-create-via-import documentation <https://docs.openstack.org/python-glanceclient/train/cli/details.html#glance-image-create-via-import>`_.